qmk/qmk_firmware/docs/cli.md

 # Local CLI

 If you do not want to use the global CLI there is a local CLI bundled with `qmk_firmware`.
 You can find it in `qmk_firmware/bin/qmk`.
-You can choose to add the `qmk_firmware/bin` directory to your `PATH` if you like.
-After that you can run the `qmk` command from any directory.
+You can run the `qmk` command from any directory and it will always operate on that copy of `qmk_firmware`.

+**Example**:

 ```
-export PATH=$PATH:$HOME/qmk_firmware/bin
+$ ~/qmk_firmware/bin/qmk hello
+Ψ Hello, World!
 ```

-You may want to add this to your `.profile`, `.bash_profile`, `.zsh_profile`, or other shell startup scripts.

 ## Local CLI Limitations